• Skip to primary navigation

 👶🏾 Tips for Picky Eaters

 Choose a mild curry powder.
 We used McCormick curry powder, which has no heat.
-This is something you can check - just make sure to read the seasoning label.
-Curry's often a mix of some of these spices: turmeric, coriander, cumin, garlic powder, ginger powder, cinnamon, black pepper.
-You can even make it from home yourself to be sure it's mild.
+This is something you can check – just make sure to read the seasoning label.
+Curry is often a mix of some of these spices: turmeric, coriander, cumin, garlic powder, ginger powder, cinnamon, black pepper.
+You can even make it from home yourself to be sure it’s mild.

 Set aside some plain rice, just in case!